linode/docs/docs/guides/platform/manager/using-the-lish-console/index.md

         ssh user@lish-newark.linode.com

     {{< note >}}
-Users who have been granted "Access" rights on a particular Linode will have access to that Linode’s Lish console via the gateway.
-Linodes that a user can't access in the Linode Cloud Manager won’t show up in the Lish list.
+Users who have been granted "Access" rights on a particular Compute Instance will have access to its Lish console via the gateway.
+Linodes that a user can't access in the Cloud Manager won’t show up in the Lish list.
 For more information about creating user accounts and configuring permissions, see [Accounts and Passwords](/docs/platform/manager/accounts-and-passwords-new-manager/).
 {{< /note >}}

 1. Verify that the Lish SSH gateway's fingerprint is valid by verifying the Terminal's output against the list of our [Lish Gateway Fingerprints](#lish-gateway-fingerprints).
 Once verified, enter *yes* to proceed.